infracost/docs/docs/features/cli_commands.md

     "vcsPullRequestId": "1996",
     // name of the person who opened the pull request, this is probably the same as commitAuthor most of the time but it's helpful to see this if they're different
     "vcsPullRequestAuthor": "alikhajeh1",
-    // ame of the pull request
+    // title of the pull request
     "vcsPullRequestTitle": "Change instance type",
     // a way to differentiate pipelines that are run within one pull request, this is the top-level pipeline ID, not individual jobs/runs within it
     "vcsPipelineRunId": "2846680866"